Kristin Chenoweth: Television

 In 2010, Chenoweth returned to Glee as April Rhodes, singing more songs.
 The Los Angeles Times review commented, "the best part about 'Home' was undoubtedly the return of Kristin Chenoweth as April.
 From her spunky duet of Fire with Schue, to the heart-achingly lonely coo of 'One Less Bell to Answer' which segued into a fantastic reprise of 'A House Is Not a Home' and of course her bone-chilling take on Home I fell in love with her again."
 She was nominated for both 2010 and 2011 Emmy Awards for her performances on Glee.
 Chenoweth returned again to Glee in "Rumours" in 2011, and for its 100th episode in 2014.
-In 2011, Chenoweth joined the cast of a pilot for ABC called Good Christian Bitches as a character named Carlene Cockburn.
+In 2011, Chenoweth starred in a pilot for ABC called Good Christian Bitches as Carlene Cockburn.
 ABC picked up the show and changed the title to GCB.
-The series debuted in 2012 but lasted only one season; Chenoweth generally sang a song in each episode.
+The series debuted in 2012 but lasted only one season, despite "the cast's comedic wit and strong performances"; Chenoweth generally sang a song in each episode.
 In 2012, she guest-starred in an episode of the sitcom Hot in Cleveland, titled "The Gateway Friend".

-Chenoweth played a recurring role as a political reporter in the fourth season of The Good Wife (2012).
-However, she soon left the show because of serious injuries suffered on the set, where she sustained a skull fracture, broken nose, spinal and rib injuries and cracked teeth.
+Chenoweth played a recurring role as Peggy Byrne, a political reporter, in the fourth season of The Good Wife (2012).
+However, she soon left the show after sustaining a skull fracture, broken nose, spinal and rib injuries and cracked teeth when she was struck by equipment on the set.
 She appeared in the 2012 season opener and returned in a short scene for another episode.
+She later expressed regret at not pursuing legal action for her injuries, which she said caused her to endure "hundreds of doctor appointments", "head-to-toe pain on a daily basis", anxiety and depression.
 In 2013 and 2014, she made two appearances as Brittany Gold on the TV series, Kirstie.
 From 2014 to 2019 she appeared in five episodes of the animated series BoJack Horseman.
 Chenoweth played Maleficent in the live-action Disney Channel original movie, Descendants (2015).
 The Entertainment Weekly reviewer said that "Chenoweth stole much of the show".
 It drew the largest cable TV movie audience of 2015 to that date. later that year, Chenoweth appeared in an episode of I Get That a Lot, posing as a waitress, and co-hosted the 69th Tony Awards, for which she was nominated for another Emmy Award.
 Chenoweth played Velma Von Tussle in NBC's Hairspray Live! in 2016.